1988 Sugar Bowl: Game summary

 Both televised by ABC, the game followed the Florida Citrus Bowl and kicked off shortly after 2:30 p.m.
 CST, two hours after the Cotton Bowl (CBS) and Fiesta Bowl (NBC) started, and over an hour before the Rose Bowl (NBC).

 Auburn cracked the scoreboard first, following a 17-yard touchdown pass from quarterback Jeff Burger to wide receiver Lawyer Tillman, who had six receptions for 125 yards.
 In the second quarter, Syracuse tied the game at seven on a twelve-yard touchdown pass from Don McPherson to wideout Deval Glover.
 Auburn added a forty-yard field goal from Win Lyle to take a 10–7 lead into halftime.

 In the third quarter, Tim Vesling kicked a 27-yard field goal to tie the game at ten.
-In the fourth quarter, Lyle's second field goal was good from 41 yards, giving Auburn a three-point lead, but two field goals by Vesling put Syracuse ahead, 16–13.
-With four seconds remaining and the ball on the Syracuse thirteen, Auburn head coach Pat Dye opted for three points; Win Lyle kicked a thirty-yard field goal for Auburn and the game ended in a 16–16 tie.
+In the fourth quarter, Lyle's second field goal from 41 yards gave Auburn a three-point lead, but two field goals by Vesling put Syracuse ahead, 16–13.
+With four seconds remaining and the ball on the Syracuse thirteen, Auburn head coach Pat Dye opted for three points; Win Lyle kicked a thirty-yard field goal for Auburn and the game ended in a 16–16 tie, the first and only time in Sugar Bowl history.

 The game was a defensive battle, and the tie helped Syracuse cap an unbeaten season.
 McPherson was named the game's outstanding player, going 11-of-21 for 140 yards and one touchdown; he was sacked five times by the Auburn defense.